YeseniaMedina/Proyect-Mod-1-HTML-Y-CSS/README.md

 ## Author

-- This project was developed as un first basic module.
+- This project was developed as a first basic module.
 - Name: Yesenia Medina
 - Course: Module 1 – Basic HTML and CSS